bodrick/awesome/TOPICS.md

 *   [mysqljs/mysql](https://github.com/mysqljs/mysql) - A pure node.js JavaScript Client implementing the MySQL protocol.
 *   [stacktracejs/stacktrace.js](https://github.com/stacktracejs/stacktrace.js) - Generate, parse, and enhance JavaScript stack traces in all web browsers
 *   [soundasleep/jquery-dropdown](https://github.com/soundasleep/jquery-dropdown) - Bootstrap-style dropdowns with some added features and no dependencies.
-*   [browserstate/history.js](https://github.com/browserstate/history.js) - History.js gracefully supports the HTML5 History/State APIs (pushState, replaceState, onPopState) in all browsers.
-Including continued support for data, titles, replaceState.
-Supports jQuery, MooTools and Prototype.
-For HTML5 browsers this means that you can modify the URL directly, without needing to use hashes anymore.
-For HTML4 browsers it will revert back to using the old onhashchange functionality.

 ## nodejs